kubernetes/community/contributors/design-proposals/federated-statefulsets.md

 Either of the 2 options above can be used/specified by the user to attach a persistent store to the pods.

-It is known, that as of now, the same persistent volume, even if can be used in a different cluster, k8s directly does not provide an API, yet, which can aid the same.
-In the absence of no direct way of quick migration of the storage data from one zone to another, or from one cloud provider to another if the case be, the proposal is to disallow migration/movement of pods across clusters.
+It is known, that there is no automated way or  k8s feature/API, yet, which can enable use of the same persistent volume across different clusters, without users/admins intervention.
+In the absence of a direct way of quick migration of storage data from one zone to another, or from one cloud provider to another if the case be, the proposal is to disallow migration/movement of stateful replicas across clusters.
 This proposal will thus be implemented with a limitation that a particular stateful pod once created into a particular cluster, will not be moved to another.